-The pandemic has altered the modern workplace, turned work-life balance upside down and led to uncertainty for many about their employment situation.
+The pandemic has altered the modern workplace and turned work-life balance upside down.
 All these changes, in such a short time, have forced many organizations to rethink how they operate.

 COVID-19’s Impact on Compensation

 Most compensation managers and analysts will start each fiscal year with a companywide compensation review, as part of annual headcount planning and budgeting efforts.
 This process gives a baseline of where to start.
 Depending on how quickly employment conditions are changing in your local job market or industry, reviewing pay structures and benchmarking may need to be done more frequently than once a year or every two years.

 Here are three considerations when evaluating changes to your organization’s compensation structure.

 Recruit and Retain Top Talent

 Talent acquisition professionals, whether internal recruiters or a third-party recruitment agency, need a firm grasp of what the employer is willing to pay and what candidates expect.
 Certain skillsets have seen a recent rise in demand, especially for roles in professional and business services, tech, and segments of transportation and warehousing.
 The more in-demand the role and the harder to fill, the more important pay will be for a candidate to accept a job offer.

 Before posting a role, ensure salaries are validated and based on current market conditions.
 If you haven’t hired for this role in years or the required skills have changed, then your old pay range may not be competitive enough to lure passive candidates away from their current employers.
 If the role is new to your organization, it presents a perfect time to research the market value for the job title and skills to ensure your compensation package is realistic.
 In addition to the initial offer, it's equally as important to leverage the right tool to forecast wages over the next few years to gauge future impact on budgets for overtime, merit raises, bonuses and departmental headcount budgets.

 - Ensure set wages are competitive for your local job market and industry.